onlinehub0808/-smart-contract-best-practices/docs/known_attacks.md

 It is also possible to [precompute](https://github.com/Arachnid/uscc/tree/master/submissions-2017/ricmoo) a contract's address and send Ether to that address before deploying the contract.

 Contract developers should be aware that Ether can be forcibly sent to a contract and should design contract logic accordingly.
 Generally, assume that it is not possible to restrict sources of funding to your contract.

+### Deprecated/historical attacks

+These are attacks which are no longer possible due to changes in the protocol or improvements to solidity.
+They are recorded here for posterity and awareness.

+#### Call Depth Attack (deprecated)

+As of the [EIP 150](https://github.com/ethereum/EIPs/issues/150) hardfork, call depth attacks are no longer relevant<sup><a href='http://ethereum.stackexchange.com/questions/9398/how-does-eip-150-change-the-call-depth-attack'>\*</a></sup> (all gas would be consumed well before reaching the 1024 call depth limit).